tonred/tonclick/README.md

 ```

 User can unsubscribe from plan in any time.
 Unsubscription means that user don't want to
-renew this plan anymore, but subscription will be active until plan `period` will be ended
+renew this plan anymore, but subscription will be active until plan `duration` will be ended
-because user already paid for all this `perion`.
+because user already paid for all this `duration`.
 To unsubscribe user should build `payload`
 via `buildUnsubscribePayload` in subscription plan and pass it to `unsubscribe`

 ```solidity